AI Use Cases/Healthcare

 Health Information Management

-AI medical coding automation in healthcare refers to the use of transformer-based natural language processing systems to extract clinical concepts from physician documentation and recommend ICD-10, CPT, and HCPCS codes before a human coder reviews them.
+AI medical coding automation in healthcare refers to the use of clinical-language AI to extract clinical concepts from physician documentation and recommend ICD-10, CPT, and HCPCS codes before a human coder reviews them.
 Health Information Management departments run this workflow against EHR data pulled via HL7 FHIR APIs, shifting coders from reading every chart to validating pre-coded encounters.
-At scale, this addresses the 8-12% claims denial rates and A/R delays that stem from manual coding bottlenecks and documentation gaps.
+At scale, this addresses the denial rates and A/R delays that stem from manual coding bottlenecks and documentation gaps.

 The Problem